2026 Governance Conference

 Sessions will cover a wide range of topics, including but not limited to:

-• How data integration and insight will modernize risk pooling
+• Solving legacy challenges with data integration and insight

-• The impact of obesity on claims and costs, and influence of GLP-1 drugs
+• The impact of obesity and GLP-1 drugs on claims and costs

-• How to educate pool members about rate increases and coverage changes
+• Communicating difficult rate increases and coverage changes to members

 Sunday, March 1